Morningstar ratings are based on the representative share class of this fund and are dated to the last month-end upon availability from Morningstar.

 For general insight into the Trust please see the latest Edison commissioned research: 2021 research note.

 This research gives general insight into the background of the Investment Trust, and the investment strategy with which it is run.
 In addition to this it outlines the Trust’s objectives and provides updates from the Fund Manager, as well as recent performance data.

-Laura Foll, Co-Portfolio Manager of Lowland Investment Company, delivers an update on the Trust highlighting the encouraging updates from holdings within the portfolio, recent portfolio activity and provides her outlook for UK equities.
+Laura Foll, Co-Portfolio Manager of Lowland Investment Company, delivers an update on the Trust, highlighting the key drivers of performance, recent portfolio activity, and provides an outlook for the UK equity market.